Table of Contents

 How does LightMesh retrieve AWS network information?

-LightMesh uses CloudFormation Templates to assume a read-only role on AWS accounts that you want to include.
+LightMesh uses CloudFormation template to assume a read-only role on AWS accounts that you want to include.

 Can LightMesh provision subnets in Azure or AWS?

-No, LightMesh provides IP address visibility and management, but does not handle subnet provisioning.
+No, LightMesh focuses on visibility and management, but does not handle subnet provisioning.
 That is managed within Azure or AWS.

 Deployment Options